Kyoto launches 'empty tourism' campaign amid coronavirus outbreak

 Another depicts Arayshiyama's beautiful bamboo grove accompanied with several hashtags, including "#nopeople" and "#nowisthetime."

-Arashiyama has enjoyed many busy traveler-filled winters over the past few years, to the point where the city was facing overtourism.
+Arashiyama has enjoyed many busy traveler-filled winters over the past few years.

 However, due to the effects of the coronavirus outbreak, locals report that the neighborhood has had fewer visitors so far in 2020 than in 2019.